dmprieto/dianas_trivia_app/README.md

 ### Testing

-Jest to create snapshots of the components, do unit tests of the components and unit tests for some functions
+Used Jest to create snapshots of the components, do unit tests of the components and unit tests for some functions

 ### TODO
 The following functionalities are pending to be implemented: